 The reading assessment focuses on the necessary skills and system for fluent, efficient reading.
 This assessment can provide specific information that can be beneficial in effective program planning for a child.

 This evaluation usually takes 3½ to 4 hours to administer.
 Breaks are given as needed.
-There is a short parent interview, and your child's teacher will be asked to complete a student survey.
-You will receive a detailed report within six weeks that will help you and the school understand the diagnosis.
+You will receive a detailed report within 5-6 weeks that will help you and the school understand the diagnosis.
 Accommodations will also be suggested.

 For more information or to schedule an evaluation please contact us.